mozilla/solitude/docs/topics/overall.rst

 Errors
 ~~~~~~

 Errors.
-Consistent interface in progress:
+Consistent interface in progress and tracked
 `by this issue <https://github.com/mozilla/solitude/issues/349>`_.

 To seperate the old and new style, two different kinds of errors will be returned